Avicularia avicularia: Ecology

 They are an ambush predator, using webbing as a trap and to sense movement from prey.
 With an enriched environment, they can display an array of behaviors such as active hunting, foraging, and even construction such as nest and tunnel building with nearby debris.
 The pinktoe tarantula consumes mostly insect prey and is an aggressive feeder.
 Some of its prey includes crickets, wax moths, grasshoppers, cockroaches and small tree frogs.
 They sometimes consume small lizards such as Anolis, but vertebrates usually are not a major contributor to its diet.

 Common threat-responses include running or leaping away, but they may react aggressively if provoked.
 Defensive mechanisms include type II urticating hairs (which must be transferred via direct contact, rather than kicking the hairs into the air), propelling feces toward perceived threats, adopting a threat posture, and biting.
 Their venom is considered mild, even compared to other new-world tarantulas.
 Females are also shown to display sexual cannibalism.

-Husbandry
+Captivity Husbandry

+The Avicularia genus, commonly known as pinktoe tarantulas, began to be imported and kept in the United States in the early to mid-2000s.
+Often marketed and recommended as an ideal choice for beginner tarantula enthusiasts, these spiders saw a surge in popularity.
+However, due to the limited information available at the time about their care requirements, many early keepers inadvertently caused the deaths of these tarantulas in captivity.
+Being native to rainforests and relatively high humidity climates, attempts to recreate that environment within a captive enclosure often led to conditions that were too moist and stagnant for Avicularia to thrive.
+While these tarantulas do naturally inhabit humid climates, they typically reside in the mid to upper canopy of trees, where humidity is moderated by wind and high air flow, creating a less stagnant environment.
+Keeping these factors in mind when attempting to maintain Avicularia in captivity is crucial to the health and wellbeing of the tarantulas.

-Being arboreal species, they require a relatively tall habitat with plenty of climbing space in captivity.
-Despite common belief, this species should be kept on dry substrate with a water dish to achieve adequate humidity while also giving cross ventilation.
+Being an arboreal species, Avicularia requires a relatively tall habitat with adequate climbing space in captivity.
+Despite common belief and outdated information incorrectly portraying that Avicularia requires high humidity, this species should be kept on dry substrate with a water dish to achieve adequate moisture while also providing cross ventilation.
 This prevents stagnant air, bacteria, and excessive humidity from forming which can be fatal.